 After this retelling of prior months, the film moves into first-person content from our cast, shifting from person to person as they describe the pandemic’s impact on their lives.
 The mood continually evolves as each member of the cast shares their unique experiences.

-This first-person vlog content is supplemented by formal interviews with our cast and prominent members of the university, such as MSU President Clif Smart.
+This first-person vlog content is supplemented by formal interviews with our cast and prominent university members, such as MSU President Clif Smart.

 Common themes reveal themselves as the semester progresses and cases rise.

-By the end of the film, the university community will either celebrate that they’ve made it through the full 16 weeks, or they will lament the sacrifices made in the name of education.
+By the end of the film, the university community will either celebrate that they’ve made it through the entire 16 weeks, or they will lament the sacrifices made in the name of education.

 What’s next for the film?

-“16 Weeks” is currently in post-production stage.
-The team hopes to have a final film ready by the end of summer 2021, but we are not sure when the film will premiere due to continued concerns over COVID-19.
+“16 Weeks” is currently in the post-production stage, and the team hopes to have a final film ready by the end of fall 2021.

 Follow the film on Social Media: